Lexington Plane Crash 2006 - Cause Map

 The Cause Map helps determine what causes had to be present for this accident to happen.
 In this example, the pilots had to confuse runways and the controller had to miss the mistake.

 Step 3.
 Select the Best Solution (Reduce the Risk)

 The Lexington plane crash has only one cause at a high level.
 At a more detailed level it has 5 causes, 11 causes or even 100 causes.
 All of the levels of the Cause Map are accurate, some simply have more detail than others.
 This is analogous to zooming in and zooming out to reveal more or less detail.
 An issue should be worked to a sufficient level of detail to prevent the incident; meaning to reduce the risk of the incident occurring to an acceptable level.
 This is why solutions and work processes at a coffee shop are not as thorough or detailed as an airline or nuclear power facility.
 The risk or impact to the goals dictates how effective the solutions should be.
-Lower risk incidents will have relatively lower detail investigations while significantly high risk to an organization’s goals requires a much more through analysis.
+Lower risk incidents will have relatively lower detail investigations while a significantly high risk to an organization’s goals requires a much more thorough analysis.